canonical/k8s-snap/docs/src/snap/tutorial/getting-started.md

 - Learn more about {{product}} with kubectl: [How to use kubectl]
 - Explore Kubernetes commands with our [Command Reference Guide]
-- Learn how to set up a multi-node environment by [Adding and Removing Nodes]
+- Learn how to set up a multi-node environment [Setting up a K8s cluster]
 - Configure storage options: [Storage]
 - Master Kubernetes networking concepts: [Networking]
 - Discover how to enable and configure Ingress resources: [Ingress]